 This trail is very famous among hikers, being one of the best and longest walks in the entire northern area of the route.
 Highlights the elevation of the Smokies, having the Dome of Clingman that is the highest peak of all the path of the Appalachians.

 The height and inclement weather make it very difficult to pass at certain times of the year.
-This area is able to reach sub-zero temperatures during the winter and early spring.
-Hikers usually need to take refuge in different shelters to bring such a cold climate to the edge of the freeze, since most of the journey is between 4000 and 6000 feet high.
+This area can reach sub-zero temperatures during the winter and early spring.
+Hikers usually need to take refuge in different shelters to bring such a cold climate to the edge of the freeze since most of the journey is between 4000 and 6000 feet high.